Dinosaurs in Jurassic Park: Others

-A T. rex appears only briefly in Jurassic Park III, which instead uses Spinosaurus as its primary dinosaur antagonist.
+A T. rex appears only briefly in Jurassic Park III, which instead uses a Spinosaurus as the main antagonist.
 In the film, a T. rex is killed in a battle against a Spinosaurus.

+A T. rex also appears in Jurassic World Rebirth, featuring an updated design.
+Director Gareth Edwards described it as "a healthier, heavier, more muscular, more bull-like" animal, while retaining the typical look of a Jurassic Park T. rex.

 Velociraptor

-Velociraptor is depicted in the franchise as an intelligent pack hunter.
-It has major roles in the novels and the films, both of which depict it as being bigger than its real-life counterpart.
-The franchise's Velociraptors are actually based on the Deinonychus, but are larger than the latter.
-In writing Jurassic Park, Crichton was partly inspired by Gregory S. Paul's 1988 book Predatory Dinosaurs of the World, which mislabeled Deinonychus as a Velociraptor species.
+Velociraptor has major roles in the novels and the films, both of which depict it as an intelligent pack hunter that is bigger than its real-life counterpart.
+The franchise's Velociraptors are actually based on the larger Deinonychus, although Crichton used the name Velociraptor because he thought it sounded more dramatic.